How much does pet insurance cost per month?

 - Whether your pet has any history of medical issues - insuring pets who have needed a lot of vet treatment in the past costs more

 - Where you live - pet insurance costs more in London and South East England because vets are more expensive

 What is the pet insurance cost for a cat?

-Accident only pet insurance cost per month for cats can be as cheap as £3 - but this type of policy won't cover the cost of treatment for illnesses.
-A basic cat pet insurance policy providing help with vet bills for short-term illnesses costs around £7 per month, while comprehensive lifetime pet insurance costs between £9 and £20 per month, depending on how much insurance cover you choose.
+The average cost of accident-only pet insurance for cats is £48 a year.
+Accident only pet insurance cost per month for cats can be as cheap as £4 - but this type of policy won't cover the cost of treatment for illnesses.
+A basic cat pet insurance policy providing help with vet bills for short-term illnesses costs around £9 per month, while comprehensive lifetime pet insurance costs around £15.60 per month, depending on how much insurance cover you choose.